vitejs/vite/docs/guide/ssr.md

     // 6.
 Send the rendered HTML back. res.status(200).set({ 'Content-Type': 'text/html' }).end(html)
   } catch (e) {
-    // If an error is caught, let Vite fix the stracktrace so it maps back to
+    // If an error is caught, let Vite fix the stack trace so it maps back to
     // your actual source code.
     vite.ssrFixStacktrace(e)
     next(e)